HPQ Q1 2026 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-• Revenue: $14.4 billion, up 7% year-over-year, driven primarily by Personal Systems.
+• Revenue: $14.4 billion, up 7% year-over-year, driven by strong performance in Personal Systems.

 • Non-GAAP EPS: $0.81, reflecting a 9% increase year-over-year and at the top of the guidance range.

-• Gross Margin: 19.6%, impacted by higher commodity costs but offset partially by pricing actions.
+• Gross Margin: 19.6%, impacted by higher commodity costs but partially offset by pricing actions.

 • Operating Margin: Non-GAAP operating margin at 6.9%.